mrazjava/booklink/README.md

  * builds the finalized version of application
  * assembles the finalized docker image tagged with a version defined in the release (eg: `v0.1.0`)
  * pushes the finalized release docker image to dockerhub and amazon ecr
- * IS NOT deployed automatically, however, it will be immediately available via `sandbox`
+ * IS NOT deployed to Amazon LIVE env automatically; however, it will be immediately available via `sandbox`

 While technically release could be made off any branch, it is always done off `master`.
 Version is always prefixed with a `v` just as github and versioning semantics suggest.